jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 Beyond the individual examples above, the maps below show the height of the summer and winter electricity usage peak month, as a multiple of the consumption in the lowest electricity month, typically a fall or spring month.
 Higher numbers (e.g., 2 - 2.5x) evidence greater seasonal variation in electricity usage than lower numbers (e.g., 1.25 - 1.5x).
+The full data set that drives the maps is here.[LINK]

 While there are other measures of seasonality (e.g., % of total consumption in the summer months), I find the peak-height metric relevant because it conveys the full range of power output that the grid must supply.
 Electriicty generation plants must provide not merely the total energy consumed in